-Beginning on March 30, 2016, banks must report these ratios to the Central Bank and the SBIF.
+Beginning on March 30, 2016, banks began reporting these ratios to the Central Bank and the SBIF.
 The evolution of these indicators will be monitored for a 12 month period and adjustments to the required ratios could be made.
-The final limits and results should begin to be published in the second half of 2016.
+The final limits and results should begin to be published in the first half of 2017.
 The initial limits banks must meet in order to comply with these new ratios have not been published yet.
 For this reason, we cannot yet determine the effect that the implementation of these models will have on our business.
 Such effect could be material and adverse if it materially increases the liquidity we are required to maintain.